rivan05/books-api/README.md

-Here's a **README** for your Express-based project that uses MongoDB for book management:

----

 # Book Management API

 This project provides a simple API for managing books in a MongoDB database.
 It allows users to perform CRUD (Create, Read, and Delete) operations on books, including retrieving all books, adding new books, and deleting books by their unique ID.